 Step Five: Write Messages of Thanks

-Write some messages, memories, phrases, words or short poems that inspire you to feel gratitude on the leaves.
+Write some messages, memories, phrases, words or short poems that inspire you to feel gratitude for the leaves.
 Young children can also participate with a small drawing, doodle or sticker.
 If you’re using wooden leaves, you can use a paint pen to write your message directly onto the leaf.

 Step Six: Arrange and Trim Branches